CoopTRUE/orpc-svelte-query-ssr/README.md

 ## 🔍 Querying on the Client

-You can query on the client with the same `orpc` syntax as before, with proper SSR support:
+You can query on the client with the same `orpc` syntax as before, (There will be no loading states if you SSRed):

 ```svelte
 <!-- src/lib/components/UserCard.svelte -->